ShaniKedem/PQExercise/README.md

 # PQ Exercise
 ## QuickPopPQ and QuickPushPQ
-QuickPopPQ and QuickPushPQ are Java classes that implements a priority queue data structure without using built-in Java data structure.
+QuickPopPQ and QuickPushPQ are classes that implements a priority queue data structure without using built-in Java data structure.
 It allows elements to be added to the queue and removes them in order of priority.
 The class uses a linked list to implement the queue.

 ## requirements